Three-slit experiments and quantum nonlocality: Conclusion

 \section{Conclusion}

-Using mathematical methods, an interesting link between two very different physical aspects of quantum mechanics has been revealed; it has been seen that Tsirelson's bound holds for the correlations in any probabilistic theory if third-order interference is ruled out.
-Three further assumptions are needed: a reasonable calculus of conditional probability, the Hahn-Jordan decomposition property, which is a technical mathematical requirement, and the positivity of squares of the elements in the order-unit space $A$. \\[0,3 cm] If it is assumed that each element in $A$ is an observable, $A$ becomes a so-called JBW-algebra (the Jordan algebra analogue of a $W^{*}$-algebra or von Neumann algebra; see \cite{ref-Han}).
+Using mathematical methods, an interesting link between two very different physical aspects of quantum mechanics has been revealed.
+It has been seen that Tsirelson's bound holds for the correlations in any probabilistic theory if third-order interference is ruled out and three further assumptions are met; these are a reasonable calculus of conditional probability or, phrased more physically, a reasonable model for the quantum measurement process, the Hahn-Jordan decomposition property, which is a technical mathematical requirement, and the positivity of squares of the elements in the order-unit space $A$. \\[0,3 cm] If it is assumed that each element in $A$ is an observable, $A$ becomes a so-called JBW-algebra (the Jordan algebra analogue of a $W^{*}$-algebra or von Neumann algebra; see \cite{ref-Han}).
 This is the major result (Theorem 11.1) in Ref. \cite{ref-Nie2}.
 However, this assumption is not required for the derivation of Tsirelson's bound.
 It has thus been seen that the validity of Tsirelson's bound is not restricted to JBW-algebras and particularly not to Hilbert space quantum mechanics.
 The exceptional Jordan algebra (consisting of the self-adjoint $ 3\times 3$ matrices the entries of which are octonions) is a concrete example of a JBW algebra which is not included in Hilbert space quantum mechanics, but still satisfies Tsirelson's bound. \\[0,3 cm] If not all elements in $A$ are observables, the sum of two observables is an element in $A$, but need not be an observable, and there is no linear structure for the observables anymore.
 However, is it so natural to postulate a linear structure for the observables?
 The observables in section 6 as well as those usually considered in quantum mechanics are real-valued observables.
 It is not very common to study complex-valued or vector-valued observables, but such a postulate would be equally natural for them, however, is not even valid in Hilbert space quantum mechanics.
 The usual real-valued observables are the self-adjoint operators ($ a = a^{*} $) which form a real-linear structure; the complex-valued observables are the normal operators ($ a a^{*} = a^{*} a $), but the sum of two normal operators is not normal unless they commute.
 One might therefore imagine a more general physical theory with no linear structure for the observables - not even for the usual real-valued ones. \\[0,3 cm] Moreover, an interesting question is how the correlations would behave when the assumption that the squares of elements in the order-unit space $A$ are positive is dropped or, perhaps more important, when third-order interference is permitted.
 It may not be expected that Tsirelson's bound remains valid.
 So the question is whether $c_{11} + c_{12} + c_{21} - c_{22}$ can then reach the value 4 (which is the algebraic maximum because $-1 \leq c_{11},c_{12},c_{21},c_{22} \leq 1$), or whether there are other bounds between the two in these cases.
-An example where the algebraic maximum 4 is reached was found by Popescu and Rohrlich \cite{ref-PR}; it can be implemented in a simple quantum logic, but it is not known whether this is possible in a quantum logic with a reasonable calculus of unique conditional probabilities.
+An example where the algebraic maximum 4 is reached was found by Popescu and Rohrlich \cite{ref-PR}; it can be implemented in a simple quantum logic, but it is not known whether this is possible in a quantum logic with a reasonable calculus of unique conditional probability. \\[0,3 cm] The link between third-order interference and Tsirelson's bound has also been seen by Craig, Sorkin and al. \cite{ref-Craig}.
+Their assumptions include the existence of a strongly positive decoherence functional.
+It might be possible to derive the real part of the decoherence functional from the product operation $\Box$, but its imaginary part and particularly its strong positivity are not available in the more general setting of the present paper.